Filing Property Transfer Tax for Legal Professionals

 When you electronically certify the returns, you are confirming that you used due diligence to identify and verify citizenship information.
 If it is determined that you assented to or participated in a false or deceptive statement in a return, penalties may apply.

-A Canadian social insurance number (SIN) must be recorded on the Property Transfer Tax Return for Canadian citizens or permanent residents.
+A social insurance number (SIN) must be recorded on the Property Transfer Tax Return for Canadian citizens or permanent residents, or if available, for foreign nationals.
 A taxpayer can contact Service Canada to receive a SIN or replacement SIN card (paper).

 Invalid SINs or other discrepancies on a return will lead to an audit and investigation of the transaction.